afucher/clojure-repl-intellij/README.md

 ## Developing

-`bb run-ide` to spawn a new Intellij session with the plugin.
+`bb run-ide` to spawn a new IntelliJ session with the plugin.

 or

-`bb build-plugin` to build the plugin, then install it from disk in Intellij, the zip should be on `./build/distributions/*.zip`.
+`bb build-plugin` to build the plugin, then install it from disk in IntelliJ, the zip should be on `./build/distributions/*.zip`.

 ## Release